 If you stop, you loose.
 This rule works always, especially speaking about IT industry.
 Drupal developers for a long time, probably remember how hard it was to switch from Drupal 6 to its 7th version.
 Seems, that it all took place not so long ago, but official release of Drupal 8 took place recently…

 This matter was being discussed for a long while.
 It took 3,5 years for community to release the first beta version (and by the way, beta2 is officially available at the time).
 But Drupal 8 is totally worth waiting!
-More than 1600 contributers were working to improve the system during this time.
+More than 1600 contributors were working to improve the system during this time.
 They submitted around 500 changes to the core (to compare, this number was two times less for Drupal 7).

 So the day has come.
-We are launching new project on Drupal 8!
+We are launching a new project on Drupal 8!
 Having faced Drupal 8 by ourselves, we had a possibility to estimate all advantages it offers.
 And here’s our impressions in details.

 Improvements to Administrator’s panel look

 Having downloaded and installed Drupal 8, first of all we noticed the renewed and improved design of administrator’s panel (compared to Drupal 7).
 Such design makes the work with the panel much more convenient, so such improvement was quite expected and useful.
 And those, who started the work with Drupal right from the latest version, would surely be satisfied with the convenience of this panel.

 Content managers can sigh with relief, as now they can reach the page for contents’ editing just by clicking the pencil icon right close to required content.
 There’s no need in looking for the needed content type or investigate the administrators panel anymore.

 New modules and field types in the core

 First of all, the menu item, called “modules” changed the name to “extensions”.
 What’s for available “from the box” tools, their number has increased significantly.
 That’s why it would be good to enlist them (of course, the list is far from being full, so we mention just the ones, which we consider to be the coolest):